 Dividends are taxed at a different rate from most other types of income.
 Take a look at the table below to see what you might owe in the 2020/21 tax year.

 A few other things to bear in mind about dividends are:

 - You don’t need to pay any National Insurance contributions for your income from them

 - Dividends from Stocks & Shares ISA accounts are entirely tax-free

 - The Dividend Allowance entitles you to earn your first £2,000 tax-free

 How do I pay tax on dividends?

-- if you earn between £2,000 and £10,000 from dividends, you can either do a Self Assessment tax return or pay through your PAYE tax code
+- If you earn between £2,000 and £10,000, you can either do a Self Assessment tax return or pay through your PAYE tax code

-- if you earned over £10,000 from them, you must file a Self Assessment tax return
+- If you earn over £10,000 from dividends, you have to file a Self Assessment tax return

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.